d3netxer/mapgive-metrics/README.md

 - map of all ways and nodes created?

-- line chart of edits over time
+- line chart of edits over time (look into processing csv with python pandas)